 Related: Guide to air travel and car seats

 That’s where the BubbleBum helps.
-The BubbleBum doesn’t solve those car seat woes for those of you with babies and toddlers (see my recommendations for best car seats for air travel for even more ages), but it’s game-changing with kids big enough for booster seat use.
+The BubbleBum doesn’t solve those car seat woes for those of you with babies and toddlers (see my recommendations for best car seats for air travel for other product recommendations for other ages), but it’s game-changing with kids big enough for booster seat use.

-While we kept my daughter in a five point harness at home until she was 5 or 6, switching to the BubbleBum booster for limited use in our travels once she was 4 saved my sanity.
+While we kept both kids in a five point harness at home until they were 5 or 6, we switched to the BubbleBum booster for limited use in some of our travels once our kids were 4.
 We simply deflated it flat and put it in the front pocket of a rollaboard suitcase for easy access at our destination.
 It barely took up any extra room or added any weight at all.
 Plus, because we carried it with us and knew its history, we had peace of mind that we were not using a damaged or defective product.

 Don’t forget that the BubbleBum is also excellent for travelers who use ridesharing services like Uber & Lyft regularly like we do (or even those of you who opt for the old fashioned taxi).
 It’s small enough to deflate and put into a large purse or backpack and take with you on a day exploring a city destination.